Citizens & Southern National Bank: Split, growth, and reunification

 In 1985, the Citizens and Southern Georgia Corporation agreed to acquire Citizens and Southern National Bank of South Carolina for $400m or $55/share, reuniting (in 1986) the two banks which had been separated in 1940.
 At the time the two C&S banks reunited, C&S of South Carolina had assets of $2.5 billion while C&S of Georgia's assets were $12.3 billion.

 C&S of Georgia also acquired Landmark Banks of Florida in 1985.
 The Landmark Bank became The Citizens & Southern National Bank of Florida.
 C&S of Georgia doubled its size in eighteen months as a result of the acquisition of Landmark Banks and C&S of South Carolina.

 C&S had several affiliated companies including the C&S Corporation, the C&S Realty Corporation, the C&S Computer Services Corporation, and the C&S Housing Corporation.

 "Distressed" due to mergers

-From 1984–1986, the Southeastern Regional Banking Compact allowed Southern banks with primarily Southern deposits to acquire or be acquired by each other while keeping the feared New York, Chicago, and West Coast banks out.
+From 1984 to 1986, the Southeastern Regional Banking Compact allowed Southern banks with primarily Southern deposits to acquire or be acquired by each other while keeping the feared New York, Chicago, and West Coast banks out.
 This led several of the stronger Southern banks to begin buying regional competitors in order to make them too rich to be taken over.

 Sovran Bank, soon to be purchased by C&S, acquired D.C.
 National Bancorp in 1986, then Commerce Union Bank in 1987.